Generalized Bayesian Likelihood-Free Inference: Effect of on pseudo-marginal MCMC

-Here, we consider the univariate and multivariate g-and-k, both well specified and misspecified, the MA(2) and the M/G/1 models, and study the impact of varying $ m $ in the resulting MCMC target.
+Here, we consider the univariate and multivariate g-and-k, both well specified and misspecified, and study the impact of varying $ m $ in the resulting PM-MCMC target.
 As we span from very small to large values of $ m $, we use here the vanilla pseudo-marginal MCMC of \cite{andrieu2009pseudo} instead of the correlated pseudo-marginal MCMC which was used for all other simulations.

-The choice of $ m $ has two different impacts on the MCMC: \begin{enumerate} \item first, it changes the pseudo-marginal MCMC target, as discussed in Section~\ref{sec:simulator_models} in the main text; recall how, there, we proved that, for $ m\to\infty $, the pseudo-marginal MCMC target converges to the original SR posterior defined in Eq.~\eqref{Eq:SR_posterior} in the main text.
+The choice of $ m $ has two different impacts on the PM-MCMC: \begin{enumerate} \item first, it changes the pseudo-marginal MCMC target, as discussed in Section~\ref{sec:simulator_models} in the main text; recall how, there, we proved that, for $ m\to\infty $, the pseudo-marginal MCMC target converges to the original SR posterior defined in Eq.~\eqref{Eq:SR_posterior} in the main text.
 Therefore, we expect, for large enough $ m $, the pseudo-marginal MCMC target to be roughly constant. \item Additionally, smaller values of $ m $ imply that the target estimate has a larger variance.
 Therefore, we expect sampling to be harder for small $ m $, in terms of acceptance rate of the MCMC, and easier for large $ m $ (albeit that is more computationally intensive). \end{enumerate}

 In our simulation study below, we consider $ m $ values from 10 to 1000.
 Our results empirically verify our expectations above.
 In particular, we find that, for $ m $ larger than a threshold which is typically few hundreds, the pseudo-marginal MCMC target is roughly constant.
 Additionally, very small values of $ m $ (few tens) make sampling impractical.